Gnaeus Calpurnius Piso (consul 23 BC): Succession crisis of 23 BC

 In 23, the domination of Augustus began to cause the emperor some political difficulties, which were compounded by his apparent desire to groom his nephew Marcellus as his political heir.
 Problems in the political alliance between Augustus, Livia, Maecenas and Agrippa over his succession plans saw Augustus search around for potential support within the Senate.
 With the death of the consul-elect, Aulus Terentius Varro Murena, before he could assume office, Augustus offered the consulship to the noted republican and imperial opponent Piso.
 Becoming a consul was the highest honour of the Roman state, and as such candidates were chosen carefully by Augustus.

 Although Augustus clearly hoped to win Piso over, and in the process not only deflect attention away from Marcellus but also to reinforce the fiction that the republic still functioned, it is unclear why Piso accepted the role after so many years of rejecting the legitimacy of the Principate.
 Many explanations have been offered, including a sense of public duty, resurgence of his political ambitions, a desire to resurrect his family's dignitas after a long period of obscurity, or hope of consulships for his two sons.
 Ernst Badian, writing in the Oxford Classical Dictionary, says that his acceptance of the consulship, along with the acceptance by Sestius Quirinalis of a suffect consulship the same year, marked "acceptance of Augustus' new order by the old republicans".

 As the year progressed, Augustus fell seriously ill.
 He gave up the consulship, and as his condition worsened, he began to make plans for the stability of the state should he die.
 Augustus handed over to his co-consul Piso all of his official documents, an account of the public finances, and authority over all troops in the provinces, declaring his intent that Piso, as consul, should take over the functioning of the state for the duration of his consulship.
 However, Augustus gave his signet ring to his lifelong friend the general Agrippa, a sign that Agrippa would succeed him if he were to die, not Piso.
 After Augustus’ recovery, Calpurnius Piso completed the remainder of his term without incident.
 There is no record of his filling any other post after his consulship.

+In popular culture

+Darrell D'Silva portrayed Piso in the British-Italian historical drama Domina.